cisagov/get.gov/posts/2021-06-21-an-intent-to-preload.md

 layout: layouts/post
 date: 2021-06-21
 author: Cameron Dixon
 excerpt: Governments should be easy to identify on the internet and users should be secure on .gov websites.
-Today, the .gov program announces our intent to preload the .gov TLD.
+Today, the .gov program announces our intent to preload the .gov top-level domain.
 tags:
   - posts
 ---